Shanghai Ascend Medical

-Medical Equipment Supplier China | Reliability & Quality Systems: From Early Iteration to Export-Ready Reliability (A 15-Year View)
+Medical Equipment Supplier China | Reliability & Quality Systems

-China’s Western-style medical device manufacturing started relatively late compared with long-established markets.
+China’s medical device manufacturing started relatively late compared with long-established markets.
 But the pace of progress over the past decades has been substantial.

 In the early stage of China’s industry development, many factories did not have mature molds, standardized components, or a stable supporting supply chain.
 Product development relied heavily on hands-on engineering and incremental improvement.